reissbaker/wate/README.md

 const networkFuture = wate.transform(urlToLoad, (url) => {
   // For transform() calls, ordinarily we return a value.
 Here, however, we're
-  // returning another future, since we need to make an async request to get
+  // returning a future, since we need to make an async request to get
   // the data.
-That means "networkFuture" will actually resolve to... another
+That means "networkFuture" future will actually resolve to...
-  // future.
+  // another future.
   return wate.make((callback) => {
     networkRequest(url, callback);
   });